roymoran/comments-stream/README.md

 ## Comment Stream

-Find comments of interests on social platforms using a classifier trained on comment data that you collect.
+Find comments of interests on social platforms by using a classifier trained on data that you collect.

 ## Platforms Currently Supported